 Where required our Engineering Consultant will complete inspections with the use of our drone to reduce turnaround time and reduce costs from eliminating the need for expensive scaffolding and or elevating work platforms to complete the inspection.

 Health and Safety Support

 One key aspect puts our service above others, we have an integrated approach to amusement and theme-park ride and device inspections.
 We incorporate health and safety services in the inspection of rides and devices.
 The Team of Engineers are supported by Health and Safety Professionals with extensive knowledge of the application of the legislative requirements and many Standards associated with the Amusement Industry.
 Should part of any visit include questions that relate more to the Health and Safety aspects, our Engineers have contacts that can immediately provide them advice.

-This service compliments the Amusement Device Inspection and assists many businesses.
-DRA can also provide Safety Management Systems Audits; Safety topic training and general advice to the business.
+This service compliments the Amusement Device Inspection (Amusement Ride Inspection) and assists many businesses.
+DRA can also provide Safety Management Systems Audits, Safety topic training and general advice to the business.
 Information relating to the Inflatable Amusement Devices is discussed in one of our posts on the topic.

 Contact us today for an obligation free quote on any of our services.

 Following are some general questions asked of our Engineering Consultants with reference to Amusement Devices.

 An amusement device is an item of plant operated for hire or reward that provides entertainment, sightseeing or amusement through movement of the equipment, or part of the equipment, or when passengers or other users travel or move on, around or along the equipment.

 Amusement devices do not include:

 – a miniature train and railway system owned and operated by a model railway society, club or association